But is it for you? Or are you stuck in a job you hate? In that case, we’re here to help you on your first step to a better job – with a better CV!

 1. YOUR CV IS AN ADVERT

-This is personal marketing.
+This is a piece of personal marketing.
 Remember this.
 If it is ugly, too long, full of mistakes, doesn’t capture the important info – then you ain’t gonna make a sale today.

 Make it look good.
 Be proud of it.
 Always be closing.